 Institute, scan for, and remediate any IA and promptly notify the Participating IIS Jurisdiction in the event of such IA.

-APHL will not use, disclose or decrypt data submitted by the Participating IIS Jurisdiction for purposes of conducting the PHIZ Project.
-APHL neither will have direct access to the Participating IIS Jurisdiction message content for the PHIZ Project nor will it have sufficient security rights to decrypt the Participating IIS Jurisdiction data.
+APHL will not use, disclose or decrypt data submitted by the Participating IIS Jurisdiction for purposes of conducting the IZ Gateway Project.
+APHL neither will have direct access to the Participating IIS Jurisdiction message content for the IZ Gateway Project nor will it have sufficient security rights to decrypt the Participating IIS Jurisdiction data.
 APHL will take all reasonable measures to ensure that the Participating IIS Jurisdiction data will not be persisted by the AIMS Platform to the maximum extent possible.
 APHL will not, without the prior written authorization from the Participating IIS Jurisdiction, further use, disclose or transmit the data.

 APHL may provide transmission logs showing message quantity, date, time and transaction identifiers in the event that disclosure or transmission of the Participating IIS Jurisdiction’s data is required by (1) the Funding Agency, (2) another federal agency or (3) a court order or judicial subpoena from a court of competent jurisdiction.
 In such event, APHL will promptly advise the Participating IIS Jurisdiction in writing of the required release.